finnjon/dong2/README.md

 ### Authentication

 I am using Auth0 for authentication.
-Basically you simply sign up for an account and then npm install and have a link to log in or sign up.
+Basically you simply sign up for an account and then NPM install and have a link to log in or sign up.
 This takes you away to their own login page which allows you to log in or sign up.
-When it returns you successfully it gives you some jwt's for accessing the api you have also set up.
-The jwt's are set up to send the token with all requests and can be decripted on the server using the secret you get from the auth0 site.
+When it returns you successfully it gives you some JWT's for accessing the api you have also set up.
+The JWT's are set up to send the token with all requests and can be decripted on the server using the secret you get from the auth0 site.
 Massive pain in the arse with poor documentation.

 ### Focus

 Adding focus was a challenge.
-It turned out the lifecycle hook AfterViewChecked was run everytime I would want to check on focus, so I simply used this to set the focus using vanilla js.
+It turned out the lifecycle hook AfterViewChecked was run every time I would want to check on focus, so I simply used this to set the focus using vanilla JS.
 The issue was that sometimes there was a a mismatch between the hook running and the new element being created.
 It was stuck on the old one, could not find the element and threw an error.
 As a result I needed to check each time that it could find the element before performing the action.

 The other issue was with questions where there were several fields and we needed to prevent focus always returning to the first one.
 To do this we needed to check for where focus was, before then only refocussing if it wasn't somewhere it ought to be.
 The problem was that it was slow to get focus, so I needed to add a setTimout to give it time to work.